Bloody May Day (1952): Aftermath

 Altogether 1,232 protesters were arrested, of whom 261 were charged with sedition and put on trial.
 The trials associated with the Bloody May Day incident dragged out for decades due to lengthy appeals processes.
-It was not until November 21, 1972 that the Tokyo High Court acquitted the final 16 defendants as part of a prosecutorial appeal of their earlier acquittals in lower courts, and prosecutors declined to appeal to the Supreme Court of Japan.
+It was not until November 21, 1972, that the Tokyo High Court acquitted the final 16 defendants as part of a prosecutorial appeal of their earlier acquittals in lower courts, and prosecutors declined to appeal to the Supreme Court of Japan.

 In the immediate aftermath of the Bloody May Day incident, the National Diet passed the Subversive Activities Prevention Act, which prescribed stiffer legal penalties for persons convicted of engaging in specified "terroristic subversive activities," and granted the government the power to suppress or even dissolve organizations involved in carrying out these activities.

 Sporadic violence continued across the country throughout the summer of 1952.
 For example, anti-American protesters clashed with police in Osaka in June, and hurled Molotov cocktails at police and American military vehicles in Nagoya in July.
-Later that year, popular outrage at the continuing presence of military bases in Japan even after the Occupation had ended would coalesce into a nationwide anti-base movement, beginning with large-scale anti-base protests at Uchinada in Ishikawa Prefecture from 1952-1953.
+Later that year, popular outrage at the continuing presence of military bases in Japan even after the Occupation had ended would coalesce into a nationwide anti-base movement, beginning with large-scale anti-base protests at Uchinada in Ishikawa Prefecture from 1952 to 1953.

 In the fall 1952 general election, Japanese voters punished the Communist Party for their violent policies, and the JCP lost every single one of its 35 seats in the lower house of the Diet.
 Thereafter the JCP began to retreat from militancy and return to its former peaceful line, but it would take the party decades to recover its old strength.
 The party would not fully recover until the 1972 general election, when it sent 38 members to the Diet.